-Over the space of the last 67 years (my entire life) I have owned 25-acres of vacant rural land, a small residential house in an old part of Town, a large residential house in a new part of Town, a condominium and parking space in a trendy urban area and a designated heritage building with four units (two residential, two commercial).
-Though I’ve owned more real estate and had more headaches for doing so than most people I know, I am seldom if ever asked my opinion on the subject.
+Over the space of the last 75 years (my entire life) I have owned 25-acres of vacant rural land, a small residential house in an old part of Town, a large residential house in a new part of Town, a condominium and parking space in a trendy urban area and a designated heritage building with four units (two residential, two commercial).
+Though I’ve owned more real estate and had more headaches for doing so than most people I know, I am seldom if ever asked my opinion on the subject of real estate investment.
 If I were asked, my unadulterated thesis is this: rent; don’t buy.

 By trade I am a lawyer who primarily practiced residential real estate law for 40 years.
 I am still a member in good standing of the Law Society of Upper Canada though I am prohibited to opine on legal matters now that I am retired because I no longer pay Professional Errors and Omissions Insurance.
 Nonetheless I feel compelled to share my admittedly unpopular view that owning real estate is a misadventure, at least as a first choice for a private residence.
 Certainly Donald J. Trump and others like him will perhaps make a strong case otherwise but they’re entirely in a different league and what they do has no bearing at all upon what I am saying.
 Nor does what I say have any moment for people who insist upon owning things just for the sake or pleasure of saying so.
 If you have the money and you don’t care about losing it, do what you like.
 Where however the reasoning gets murky is when people confound real estate with sound investment.
 That’s like trying to mix water and oil – they don’t mix.
 And the concoction can turn out to be just as volatile.